teledyne-e2v/ModuleControl-RB5/README.md

 **IMPORTANT RULES:**
 - it is required to have the two applications started at the same time
-- the video stream must be started BEFORE controlling module I2C bus
+- the video stream must be started BEFORE controlling image sensor through I2C bus

 ## Additionnal tips: